pivotal/docs-tap/workloads/web.hbs.md

 When creating a workload with `tanzu apps workload create`, you can use the `--type=web` argument to select the `web` workload type.
-You can also use the `apps.tanzu.vmware.com/workload-type:web` annotation in the YAML workload description to support this deployment type.
+You can also use the `apps.tanzu.vmware.com/workload-type:web` label in the YAML workload description to support this deployment type.